 She loves bushwalking and exploring all over Australia and New Zealand looking for fungi, constantly learning more about our amazing Biodiversity, which she knows comprises at least 3 Fs: Fauna, Flora and Fungi!

-Thanks to our designers Ola Roman, and photographers: Sumit S Dagar.
+Thanks to our designers Ola Roman, and our photographers: Paul Vallier, Sarah Lloyd, and Sumit S Dagar.

-We are delighted that we have a great team of editors from around Australia (initials): Anna Hopkins (AH), Fran Guard (FEG), Helen Hayden (HH), Packer (JPa), Jeff Powell (JP), John Dearnaley (JD), Mark Brundrett (MB), Roger Shivas (RS), Sandra Abell (SA), Susan Nuske (SN) and Teresa Lebel (TL).
-So our content oversight, scientific review covered.
-Note we will also have professional copy editor at the end to help make this a polished document with a consistent “voice”.
+We are delighted that we have a great team of editors from around Australia (initials): Ben Gooden (BG), Helen Hayden (HH), Jasmin Packer (JPa), Jeff Powell (JP), John Dearnaley (JD), Louise Morin (LM), Mark Brundrett (MB), Michael Day (MD), Roger Shivas (RS), Sandra Abell (SA), Susan Nuske (SN), Teresa Lebel (TL) and Tom May (TM).

 This team will provide content oversight and scientific reviews.

 Thanks to Yoav Bar-Ness for website support and Ola Roman for help with social media and so much more!